I1820/I1820/README.md

 Link component of I1820 platfrom.
-This service collects raw data from bottom layer (protocols), stores them into mongo database and decodes them using user selected decoder.
+This service collects raw data from bottom layer (protocols), stores them into mongo database and decodes them using user's selected decoder.
-This service also sends data into bottom layer (protocols) after encoding them using user selected encoder.
+This service also sends data into bottom layer (protocols) after encoding them using user's selected encoder.

-Link uses MQTT for communicating with the bottom layer and this communication can be customized using Protocol interface which defined in `protocols/protocol.go`.
+Link uses MQTT for communicating with the bottom layer and this communication can be customized using Protocol's interface which is defined in `protocols/protocol.go`.